maoberlehner/markus-oberlehner-net/content/blog/building-vue-ui-components-with-html-semantics-in-mind.md

 </style>
 ```

-This `UiHeadline` component can be controlled by three properties.
+Three properties can control this `UiHeadline` component.
 The `level` property controls which tag (h1-h6) is rendered.
 Changing the `size` property affects the CSS class applied to the heading, thus changing the visual size of the headline.
 Last but not least, you can choose to render a completely different HTML element by changing the `tag` property.

 ```html
 <template>